telerik/blazor-docs/components/breadcrumb/icons.md

 # Breadcrumb Icons

-You can put an image, an icon class or a font icon for each item in the Breadcrumb to illustrate its purpose for your end users.
+You can set an image, an icon class or a font icon for each Breadcrumb item to illustrate its purpose for your end users.
 To apply them, use the following properties:

 * for a [Telerik font icon]({%slug general-information/font-icons%}), point the `IconField` parameter of the component to a `string` field of the model that contains the corresponding icon name.